apache/iceberg/docs/spark-ddl.md

 -- CREATE audit-branch at snapshot 1234, retain audit-branch for 31 days, and retain the latest 31 days.
 The latest 3 snapshot snapshots, and 2 days worth of snapshots.
 ALTER TABLE prod.db.sample CREATE BRANCH `audit-branch` AS OF VERSION 1234 RETAIN 30 DAYS
-WITH RETENTION 3 SNAPSHOTS 2 DAYS
+WITH SNAPSHOT RETENTION 3 SNAPSHOTS 2 DAYS
 ```

 #### `ALTER TABLE ...
 CREATE TAG`